stylish-groupb-project/Stylish-Pro/week-5(by 26th Nov.)/part-2/README.md

 ## 💡 Recap
 - Make sure you keep in mind error handling, credential data mask are key features for FE development
-- What is Data-Driven UI?
-How did you utilize that in your project?